Learn · Real Estate · 6 min read

 An open floor plan of 1,400 square feet will feel substantially larger than a compartmentalized 1,800-square-foot home with the same square footage divided into many small rooms.
 Vaulted ceilingsadd perceived volume without adding GLA.
 Abundant natural light makes spaces read larger than they measure.

 This is why square footage is a necessary but not sufficient description of a home's liveability.
-A floor plan — especially one that shows the relationships between rooms, the flow between spaces, and the orientation of windows — communicates what raw square footage cannot.
+A floor plan, especially one that shows the relationships between rooms, the flow between spaces, and the orientation of windows, communicates what raw square footage cannot.
+A furniture floor plan takes that further, letting you verify that a space actually works for how you live before committing to it.

 Square footage per person in rentals: Fair Housing rules